 Due Dates (Anticipated): March 2027

-Funding Amounts: $2,000 per awardee; typically supports expenses for a 4+ week field school
+Funding Amounts: $2,000 per scholarship; supports field school participation (minimum 4 weeks)

-Summary: Supports first-time archaeological fieldwork students with funding for field school expenses, fostering practical experience and inclusivity in archaeology.
+Summary: Supports first-time archaeological fieldwork students with funding to participate in field schools, fostering hands-on experience and education.

 The Archaeological Field School Scholarships, offered by the Archaeological Institute of America (AIA), provide financial support to students participating in their first archaeological fieldwork experience.
-The scholarships are intended to cover expenses associated with attending an approved field school lasting at least four weeks.
-Several scholarship tracks are available, including the Jane C. Waldbaum Archaeological Field School Scholarships, Laura Obolensky Scholarships (for projects in select countries in Eastern Europe, Central Asia, and the Middle East), and the American School of Prehistoric Research Scholarships (for fieldwork at eastern hemisphere sites predating the mid–first millennium BCE).
-The program emphasizes inclusivity, allowing reasonable expenses for the care of dependents or elderly family members.
-Recipients are required to submit a final report, images, and a thank-you note upon completion, which may be featured on the AIA website and publications.
+The scholarships are intended to help cover expenses associated with joining an archaeological field school of at least four weeks’ duration.
+Several tracks are available, including the Jane C. Waldbaum Archaeological Field School Scholarships, Laura Obolensky Scholarships (for fieldwork in Eurasia and the Middle East), and the American School of Prehistoric Research Scholarships (for sites in the eastern hemisphere occupied before the mid–first millennium BCE).
+The AIA encourages applications from students of all backgrounds, particularly those majoring in archaeology or related fields, and supports reasonable expenses related to the care of dependents or elderly family members.